How to install, renew and replace a custom (CA Signed) certificate on VCF Operations for Networks

 custom-cert apply

-After the certificate is applied, you see this message:
+After the certificate is applied, the following message is displayed:

 Successfully applied new certificate.
 All active UI sessions have to be restarted.